Realistic ENSO Dynamics Requires a Damped Nonlinear Recharge Oscillator

 \datastatement

-The observational HadISST data used in this study are open-access and can be obtained from the following sources: Met Office Hadley Centre (https://www.metoffice.gov.uk/hadobs/hadisst/data/download.html) for global SST data, and NOAA Physical Sciences Laboratory (https://psl.noaa.gov/data/timeseries/month/) for the Niño index data \citep{Rayner03}.
-The ORAS5 reanalysis data used in this study are also open-access and available through the Copernicus Climate Data Store (https://cds.climate.copernicus.eu) \citep{Zuo19}.
-The Recharge Oscillator simulation code will be made publicly available via GitHub (in progress).
+The observational HadISST data used in this study \citep{Rayner03} are open-access and can be obtained from the following sources: Met Office Hadley Centre (https://www.metoffice.gov.uk/hadobs/hadisst/) for global SST data, and NOAA Physical Sciences Laboratory (https://psl.noaa.gov/data/) for the Niño index data.
+The ORAS5 reanalysis data used in this study \citep{Zuo19} are also open-access and available through the Copernicus Climate Data Store (https://cds.climate.copernicus.eu).
+The Recharge Oscillator simulation code is archived on Zenodo as \citet{HanROcode25}.

 [A] \appendixtitle{Normalization of State Variables in the Recharge Oscillator}

 We consider the following form of the nonlinear RO (c.f. \cite{Jin20review, Vialard25}):

 \begin{linenomath*}